 After you attend the Job Capacity Assessment, you may also need to attend a Disability Medical Assessment.

 You’re not medically eligible if we assess that your disability or condition:

 - isn’t fully diagnosed, treated or stabilised, or

 - has an impairment rating of less than 20 points, or

-- doesn’t stop you from working 15 hours or more a week in the next 2 years
+- doesn’t stop you from working 15 hours a week or more a week in the next 2 years

 Example 1 – not fully treated

 Brian reduced his hours of work due to a bad hip and has claimed DSP.
 Brian’s medical evidence shows he’s waiting to have his hip replaced.
 The operation is in 3 months and his doctor says Brian will need another 3 months to recover.
 His doctor also recently diagnosed Brian with depression.
-The clinical psychologist who is now treating Brian, confirmed the diagnosis and that his condition isn’t stabilised.
+The clinical psychologist who is now treating Brian confirmed the diagnosis and that his condition isn’t stabilised.

 Brian isn’t eligible for DSP.

 Example 2 – impairment rating of less than 20 points

 Natalie is physically fit but has reduced her hours of work due to a mental health condition.
 She’s received treatment for her condition for many years from her GP and from a clinical psychologist.
 They both report Natalie’s condition is stable.
 Natalie’s condition affects her day to day activities.
 She finds most activities difficult such as relationships, concentration, completing tasks, planning, decision making and full time work.